addat10/Code_for_paper_Convergence_Properties_of_Natural_Gradient_TMLR/README.md

 ### `numerical_convergence_rates.m`

-This script plots empirically observed convergence rates for natural gradient flows and gradient flows in eta and theta coordinates
+This script plots empirically observed convergence rates for continuous-time natural gradient flows and gradient flows in eta and theta coordinates

 ## Prerequisites